ebi-gene-expression-group/tertiary_workflows_docs/docs/writing_bioconda_recipes.rst

 Writing Bioconda recipes
 ########################

-A Bioconda recipe is a simple set of configuration files defining where software can be found, and how it may be installed.
-It is comprised primarily of a meta.yaml file to define metadata associated with a package, and a script, build.sh, which installs the software.
+A Bioconda recipe is comprised primarily of a meta.yaml file to define metadata associated with a package, and a script, build.sh, which installs the software.
 See https://bioconda.github.io/contributing.html for detailed info.

 Clone your fork of bioconda-recipes, and from within that clone create a new branch named for your new package (e.g. r-seurat-scripts):